 You can make puzzle feeders really hard by placing a smaller puzzle feeder inside a larger one.
 Try also placing extra items inside the puzzle feeder which the cat must move out of the way in order to access the food, or which make the puzzle feeder harder to move around, so that the cat has to work harder to release the food.

 Cats have individual preferences and abilities, so try a variety of different puzzle feeders to identify ones that the cat enjoys using.
-Furthermore, a variety of puzzle feeders should be offered so that cats remain challenged when trying to obtain their food, and to prevent boredom through continuously using the same puzzle feeder.
-This will ensure that the use of puzzle feeders will continue to be enriching and entertaining for your cat, allowing them to express their natural hunting behaviours, exercise their bodies and minds, and potentially live happier and healthier lives.
+Furthermore, a variety of puzzle feeders should be offered so that cats remain challenged when trying to obtain their food and to prevent boredom through continuously using the same puzzle feeder.
+This will ensure that the use of puzzle feeders will continue to be enriching and entertaining for your cat, allowing them to express their natural hunting behaviours, exercise their bodies and minds, and so live happier and healthier lives.

 *Dantas LMS, Delgado MM, Johnson I and Buffington CAT.
 Food puzzles for cats: feeding for physical and emotional wellbeing.
 J Feline Med Surg 2016; 18: 723-732.